-SEVEN QUESTIONS ASKED OF PROF. SEIDEMAN
+SEVEN QUESTIONS ASKED OF ... ...
+PROF. SEIDEMAN

-When do you have the most brilliant ideas?
 Usually late in the evening, often when I do a physical activity such as walking or gymnastics.

 Which of your scientific works makes you especially proud??

 It is difficult to single out one work - I like all my group's projects - but I am especially proud of our work on the problem of strong field coherent control, in particular the work on the subfield of strong field nonadiabatic alignment - the alignment of molecules to the polarization vector(s) of a moderately-intense short-pulse laser field, which has led to growing interest of other groups.